freeconf/site/content/en/docs/GettingStarted/_index.md

 ## Step 4.)
 Create an application

-There is a lot of flexibility on how you initialize RESTCONF, here is one way
+There is a lot of flexibility on how you initialize RESTCONF, here is one way, create file `main.go`

 ```go
 package main